omundy/learn-javascript/topics/control-flow/control-flow.md

 ## Conditions

-Control flow determines what code is executed and the order in which it will happen.
+Control flow determines which code is executed and the order in which it will happen.
 To illustrate this, first consider the default behavior of Javascript.

 <img src="../../assets/img/javascript-diagram-control-structures-sequence.png" width="800">